colebaty/auto-reporting/Try it out.md

 # Appendix A: Appendices {-}

 Sometimes, you'll want to include one or more appendices.
-By including the `{-}` at the end of the heading, you'll ensure these don't get numbered chapters.
+By including the `{-}` at the end of the heading, you'll ensure these don't get numbered like chapters.
 Images and tables referenced in these sections will still have "chapter" numbers, but they will be internally consistent.

 # Appendix B: Try it out